 CIPEA Hotel and Resort

-CIPEA is a art, architecture, exhibition and hotel complex built in 22 separate chalets, each one designed by it’s own international renowned architect.
 I was asked to name and brand it.
 This route explores the idea of turning the resort itself into a visual language.

 Rather than designing a decorative pattern from scratch, the system begins with measurable information from the project: the area of each building, structure or landscape feature.
 These measurements are translated into a series of bars, blocks and bands, creating a graphic rhythm directly generated by the site.